ePages-de/epages-docs/pages/themes/basics/create-a-theme.md

 ---
 layout: page
 key: themes-create
-title: How to create & switch themes for now
+title: Create or switch a theme
 ---

 # 1. Copy the `default` theme located in: